 - Peel turnips and dice into 1-inch chunks.
 Arrange turnips in a single layer in a large nonstick pan over medium heat.
 Pour in water, and scatter butter and brown sugar over the top.
 Cover, and let cook for about 10 minutes, stirring occasionally.

 - Remove lid and continue to cook until liquid is evaporated, stirring to keep turnips from sticking.
-Once liquid is evaporated, salt to taste, and put turnips on serving dish.
-Sprinkle sage over the top and serve.
+Once liquid is evaporated, salt and pepper to taste, and sprinkle on herbs if using.